Kata Videos

 The 7th Kata is Seisan.
 “It’s like Anaku but twice as long,” I like to say.
 The main lesson of this kata is to “breath”.
 This is the kata blue belts need to know for their purple belt.

 The 8th Kata in our system in Niahanchi.
 It is a linear kata that moves back and forth from side to side.
 THIS KATA IS PERFORMED IN MIRROR IMAGE, so that you can do the kata while watching the computer.
 With any luck, I didn’t mess up describing which ones of you hands/feet should be moving.
 This is the kata the purple belts needs to know for their brown belt.
+Bunkai/oyo for Niahanchi incorporates techniques for both the regular Naihanchi Shodan variation and what I call the “Jim Hawkes Naihanchi” variation.
+Additionally we broke our bunkai apart so that each section is initiated off of a right punch from our Uke.
+Obviously in a real fight opponents aren’t going to only throw 1 right punch, but it worked well for out teaching purpose.

 2 of the 3 Brown Belt Katas.
 It is usually recommended that you learn Koriyo first and Wankan second.
 I will usually teach san-kyus Koriyo first, but i’m open to teaching Wankan first.
 Both katas can be replaced with any black belt level kata.
 Bonus footage: the first few moves of Gosuko Yondan…before the battery died on the camera.